alijnmerchant21/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 [CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on Cosmos - that is the Cosm part.
 It is a way of using WebAssembly in the Cosmos universe - that is the Wasm part.

-With [CosmWasm](https://cosmwasm.com/) you can create robust decentralized applications (dApps) for Cosmos using smart contracts and building on Tendermint and the Cosmos SDK.
+With [CosmWasm](https://cosmwasm.com/) you can create robust decentralized applications (dApps) for Cosmos using smart contracts and building on CometBFT and the Cosmos SDK.
 Its key features are:

 * Mature tools for the development and testing of smart contracts
 * Close integration with the Cosmos SDK and ecosystem